 By using RPA, Aegon has saved time that had been previously spent on staff training or manual completion of tasks.
 The time savings also contributed to better customer service.

 The insurer’s contact center was able to increase the first call resolution rate from 50 percent to 80 percent.

 Insurers continue to face challenges with rapidly changing customer needs and heightened competition.
 As the insurance industry relies heavily on efficient back-office processes, insurers have begun to implement RPA to automate transactional, routine, rule-based operations so capital and talent can be repurposed to address more complex and strategic challenges.
 Robotic process automation is used to promote long-term success and productive market opportunities.

 RPA in insurance can help achieve higher margins, greater compliance, sustainable company growth, and superior customer service while lowering costs and minimizing customer abandonment.
 Repeating the versatility and advantages that automation can bring, it is expected that its adoption in the insurance sector will be inevitable.

-We at Flobotics provide end-to-end RPA solutions tailored to your organization.
+We at Flobotics with our UiPath developers provide end-to-end RPA solutions tailored to your organization.
 We use RPA as a deeper strategic tool to help you get the most out of it.
 From assessing the feasibility of a business unit proposal and developing a scalable program to implementing a solution across your business, we do our best with you.
 We fully back you in analyzing the best automation capabilities that deliver fast results and take your business to the next level.